 Displaying the disputed borders according to your preference is enabled by the OpenStreetMap specialized tags such as

 claimed_by.
 These tags, however not officially approved, are widely used among users.
 There were several initiatives proposing the proper tagging of the border disputes, but none of them is active as of July 2021.
-OpenMapTiles schema used in MapTiler Cloud maps uses these OSM tags as well.
+MapTiler Planet and OpenMapTiles schema used in MapTiler Cloud maps have similar tags that are in compliance with the OSM ones.

-Disputed_name tag contains the name of the disputed area extracted from border relation in OSM without spaces and is valid for country boundaries only (
+Disputed_name tag contains the name of the disputed area without spaces and is valid for country boundaries only (

 admin_level = 2).